ageka02/assessment-hard-skill/README.md

 ```
 ----------
 ### Mobile Programming ( Android/IOS) - Basic (HS)
-I choose React Native Framework to create Mobile Programming task due to the programming language that I've learned and I have experienced with it.
+I chose React Native Framework to create Mobile Programming tasks due to the programming language that I've learned and have experienced with it.

 ```javascript
 import React from 'react';